eosnetworkfoundation/evm-public-docs/deployment_for_exSat/readme.md

 <a name="RWP2"></a>
 ## [Optional] An alternative way to setting up the read write proxy:
-The following python program provides a simple way for the proxy:
+The following python program provides a simple way for the proxy (change the READ_RPC_ENDPOINT, WRITE_RPC_ENDPOINT and SERVER_PORT if necessary):

 ```
 #!/usr/bin/env python3
 import random